delft-dh/delft-dh.github.io/S2-Prepare-GeoData.md

 This lesson will teach you to use OpenRefine to clean and format data effectively and automatically track any changes that you make.
 Many people comment that this tool saves them literally months of work trying to make these edits by hand."

-View the free online course material from datacarpentry.org: https://datacarpentry.org/OpenRefine-ecology-lesson/
+View the free online course material from [datacarpentry.org](https://datacarpentry.org/OpenRefine-ecology-lesson/).

 Head directly to [openrefine.org](https://openrefine.org/)

 ## Aligning projections

-If you loaded two rasters with different projections in QGIS 3 or ArcMap/ArcPro, you’d see that they would align since these software reproject “on-the-fly”.
+From [Geospatial-Python Software Carpentry](https://carpentries-incubator.github.io/geospatial-python/06-raster-reproject/index.html): "If you loaded two rasters with different projections in QGIS 3 or ArcMap/ArcPro, you’d see that they would align since these software reproject “on-the-fly”.
 But with R or Python, you’ll need to reproject your data yourself in order to plot or use these rasters together in calculations.
-We can use the CRS attribute from one of our datasets to reproject the other dataset so that they are both in the same projection.
-See this tutorial by [Software Carpentries](https://carpentries-incubator.github.io/geospatial-python/06-raster-reproject/index.html).
+We can use the CRS attribute from one of our datasets to reproject the other dataset so that they are both in the same projection."

 ## Georeferencing